5 tips for growing herbs at home

 Adding pops of flavor to your food is all about using fresh herbs.
-And what better way to add fresh flavor to dishes than with your own herb garden?
+And what better way to add fresh flavor to dishes (and save money) than with your own herb garden?

 It's not as hard as it sounds.
 All you need are the right pots, materials and a plan.
 So whether you're a home cook or a serious foodie -- if you're doubting your green thumbs, take heart.
 Growing flavorful herbs at home is within your reach.